AngleProtocol/merkl-docs/distribute-with-merkl/campaign-creator-FAQ.md

 ### Can I cancel a campaign and get refunded?

 Yes, you can cancel a live campaign at any time.
-Any remaining (undistributed) tokens will be available for withdrawal through the Merkl UI or directly via contract interaction.
+Go in the [studio](https://studio.merkl.xyz/users/) using the creator address, select the campaign you want to cancel and click on the button on the right.
+Any remaining (undistributed) tokens will be available in the next 24 hours for withdrawal through the Merkl UI or directly via contract interaction.

 ### What parameters can I edit after launch?